 Engineering Design

-Where the Contract specifications require work to be designed by an engineer, the Contractor shall engage an engineer licensed in the Province of Ontario to design such work.
+Where the Contract specifications require work to be designed by an engineer, the Contractor shall engage a Professional Engineer licensed in the Province of Ontario to design such work.

 Work Compliance

 Provide all work conforming to the lines, levels and grades specified or shown on the Contract Drawings.